droidifi/newracom-s1g/README.md

 The components needed for native S1G suport are:

 Linux kernel 5.10.x

 Wpa_supplicant & hostapd

 Wireless-regdb & CRDA

 Newracom driver, dtb and utility application

 The components can be checked out directly from the droidifi repositories.

-The branch name is "linux-5.10.x-S1G" in each of the wireless-regdb, linux, hostap and nrc7292_sw_pkg repos.
+The branch name is "linux-5.10.x-S1G" in each of the wireless-regdb, linux, hostap and nrc7292_sw_pkg repos

-Or the original repositories can be checked out and the patchfiles in this repos can be applied
+Or the original repositories can be checked out and the patchfiles in this repo can be applied

-An SD card image for a Raspberry Pi model 3 or model 4 is included in this repo
+A ready-to-go SD card image for a Raspberry Pi model 3 or model 4 is included in this repo.
+The SD card image automatically loads the mac80211.ko and nrc.ko modules.
+The cli_app is included.
+After booting assign an IP addres to the wlan1 interface and run either wpa_supplicant or hostapd.

 # Building